-Primary method between event officials: Cell Phone Secondary method: Megaphone/Bullhorn
+Primary method between event officials: Radio Secondary method: Other

-Primary method between medical personnel, first responders & safety craft: Cell Phone
+Primary method between medical personnel, first responders & safety craft:Radio (separate channel from Meet Officials)

-Secondary method: Megaphone/Bullhorn
+Secondary method: Other

-Swimmer Counting & Accountability
+SwimmerCounting &Accountability

-Describe method of swimmer body numbering: Sharpie on both shoulders and hands
+Describe method of swimmer body numbering: Shoulder/Hand marking

-Describe method of electronic identification of swimmer (Recommended): none
+Describe method of electronic identification of swimmer (Recommended): Chip strapped to ankle

-Describe different bright cap colors for various divisions (Recommended): Yellow, orange and green
+Describe different bright cap colors for various divisions (Recommended): For the simultaneous 2.5K, 5K, and 10K, each race distance will have a different, corresponding cap color.

-Describe method of accounting for all swimmers before, during and after swim(s): Count and log race numbers before entry
+Describe method of accounting for all swimmers before, during and after swim(s): Count before race as they enter the water, count as the race finishes.

-Describe method of accounting for swimmers who do not finish: report to scorers table
+Describe method of accounting for swimmers who do not finish: Swimmers or rescuers are instructed to report to the referee.